TheOdinProject/top-meta/.github/ISSUE_TEMPLATE/new-lesson.md

   - [ ] Assignment(optional) a list of resources to consume.
   - [ ] Practice(optional)
   - [ ] 'Additional Resources' (should exist even if it's blank)
   - [ ] 'Knowledge Check' (specific questions to test knowledge.
 Has details.
-Doesn't just parrot the Learnign Outcomes.
+Doesn't just parrot the Learning Outcomes.
 More of a spot-check, doesn't need to be exhaustive)
 - [ ] Lesson has been run through a spell-checker